 Calumet Farm/ Brad Kelley

-- On May 3, 2012, it was announced that the 800-acre farm had been sold to the Calumet Investment Trust for an estimated $36-$40 million.
-At that time it also was announced that Kelley, thought to be one of the trustees, would lease Calumet from the trust.
-All of the horses from his other two farms relocated to the farm.
+- On May 3, 2012, it was announced that historic 800-acre Calumet Farm had been sold to the Calumet Investment Trust for an estimated $36-$40 million.
+At that time it also was announced that Kelley, thought to be one of the trustees, would lease Calumet Farm from the trust.
+All of the horses from his other two farms, Hurricane Hall and Bluegrass Hall, were relocated to Calumet Farm.

 - Kelley is a former stockholder in Churchill Downs Inc. and also owned Kentucky Downs, located in his former hometown of Franklin, which sits on the border with Tennessee.